-Homemade Meatball Subs are my jam, you guys.
-You have the best homemade meatballs smothered in homemade sauce, topped with cheese and warmed to perfection.
-Every bite is heaven, I am telling you guys.
-I have even used this same meatball and sauce and used to top pasta, and the whole family devours them down to every last drop of sauce.
+Homemade Meatball Subs are one of the best classic sandwiches that you can make at home.
+The best homemade meatballs smothered in homemade marinara sauce, topped with copious amounts of mozzarella cheese, and then popped under the broiler to melt everything.
+I have even used this same meatball and sauce and used to top pasta, to all of the fanfare.

 Homemade Meatball Subs

 Homemade meatballs taste so much better than pre-made ones you can buy at a store, and they are really easy to make.
 A lot of people get intimidated by the thought of rolling them, but this is a no-fail recipe that is tried and true.
 I have used this same recipe for my homemade meatball subs for years, and they turn out great every single time.

 Tag in the kids to help form the meatballs.
 If they are anything like mine they’ll love getting a little messy AND being able to help out in the kitchen.

 For a fun change up, make these meatball subs with Traeger Smoked Meatballs!

 Before we get to the meatballs, we can’t forget the marinara.

 Every good meatball deserves a tasty marinara sauce.
 This sauce is quick to make, requires minimal ingredients, and will compliment your meatballs.
 Bright, tangy, and colorful is what you will find in this sauce, and it stands up great in pairing with the meatballs and the bread.